nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 Request on FHIR API
 ===================

-After :ref:`starting FHIR server<tutorial2_docker_run:start fhir server>` and :ref:`adding data to GameBus platform<tutorial3_gamebus:add data manually>` in previous sections, now it's ready to try the service of GameBus FHIR layer.
+After :ref:`starting FHIR server<tutorial2_docker_run:Start a GameBus FHIR server>` and :ref:`adding data to GameBus platform<tutorial3_gamebus:add data manually>` in previous sections, now it's ready to try the service of GameBus FHIR layer.

-The FHIR layer is a service layer on top of the GameBus platform, providing the FHIR REST API for communicating FHIR-compliant data with the outside.
-For example, when a user sends an HTTP GET request to FHIR REST API, the FHIR layer will transform this request and forward the transformed request to GameBus's API; GameBus will process the request, e.g. read the requested data from its database, and then return the relevant data in GameBus format to the FHIR layer; the FHIR layer will then transform the GameBus data to data in FHIR-compliant format, and then return the FHIR data to user as a HTTP response.
-That is how the FHIR layer works and how it enables GameBus to provide FHIR service.
+The FHIR layer is a service layer on top of the GameBus platform, offering the FHIR REST API to provide FHIR-compliant data.
+It works in the following way:

+- a user sends an HTTP GET request to the FHIR REST API, the FHIR layer will transform this request and forward the transformed request to GameBus's API;
+- GameBus will process the request, e.g. read the requested data from its database, and then return relevant data in GameBus format to the FHIR layer;
+- the FHIR layer will then transform the GameBus data to data in FHIR-compliant format, and then return the FHIR data to user as a HTTP response.

-To try and test the FHIR API, we need API clients to help send HTTP requests.
+To use the FHIR API, we need API clients to help send HTTP requests.
 Various API clients exist, e.g. `httpie`_, `Postman`_, `Hoppscotch`_ and `Insomnia`_.

 In this tutorial, we will use Hoppscotch.
 It's a web-based API client.
-Open its website(https://hoppscotch.io/) in a browser, then you can start sending HTTP requests.
+Open its website (https://hoppscotch.io/) in a browser, then you can start sending HTTP requests.

 Check the capability of FHIR server
 -----------------------------------

-We can check the capability of the FHIR server by sending a request to :code:`[base]/metadata` API.
+It is important to first check the capability of a FHIR server.
+For that, you can send a request to :code:`[base]/metadata` API.
 We started the server of FHIR layer locally, so :code:`[base]` here is :code:`localhost:8080`.